erievs/Lincoln/readme.md

 - [^] Means working to some degree, however is lacking in some very important way.

 - [?]
-Means it has been implemented to some degree, however haseb't been tested.
+Means it has been implemented to some degree, however hasen't been tested.

-- [O] Means no work has been started.
+- [O] Means the end point does not work, or is not started.

 - [C] Means end point is cancelled.